alibaba/MNNKit/doc/HandGestureDetection.md

 - context：Context

-- createConfig: Configuration arguments for creation that could be used to configure if it's being used for video creation and image creation.
+- createConfig: Configuration arguments for creating the detector.
+The detector could be configured to detect in videos or images.
 - listener: Callback after construction is completed

 ```java